23 pieces of Super Bowl trivia that are actually fascinating (even if you don't care about the Super Bowl)

 1. Minneapolis, Minnesota, is the farthest north the Super Bowl has ever been held.

-2. It may also be the coldest Super Bowl on record: Some forecasts have the high -- the high! -- as being in the low single digits.
+2. This year may also be the coldest Super Bowl on record: Some forecasts have the high -- the high! -- as being in the low single digits.
 Absolutely not.
 Cruel.
 Stay inside with your CrockPot dip.

 3. It's no surprise, then, that the NFL has a "warm weather" rule: Typically, the game must be hosted by a city where the seasonal predicted temperature is at least 50˚F, unless the stadium is covered by a dome (like it is in Minneapolis).